slchorne/apibrowser/README.md

 really are worth the read.
 This is just a set of quick pointers to get you up to speed

-## WAPI, PAPI, RESTful, what's the difference. ?
+## WAPI, PAPI, RESTful, what's the difference?

 NIOS has 2 APIs.
 There is the legacy perl based API, also known as the PAIP (for Perl API), and there is the newer RESTful API, known as the